bittdy/Collection/README.md

 45. Motion and Cooperative Transportation Planning for Multi-Agent Systems under Temporal Logic Formulas
 46. Temporal Logic Task Planning and Intermittent Connectivity Control of Mobile Robot Networks
 47. Probabilistic Motion Planning under Temporal Tasks and Soft Constraints
+48. CTL* and ECTL* as fragments of the modal mu-calculus

 ## slam
 >some paper and projects about slam